 2 – The Graces

-The Graces were an American Rock band in the late-1980s and early-1990s featuring Charlotte Caffey, Meredith Brooks, and Gia Ciambotti.
+The Graces was an American Rock band in the late-1980s and early-1990s featuring Charlotte Caffey, Meredith Brooks, and Gia Ciambotti.
 Established in 1987, they delivered their debut album, Perfect View on A&M Records, in 1989.

 Their first single, “Lay Down Your Arms”, hit No. 56 on the Billboard Hot 100, but the album and consequent singles flopped.
 Chrissy Shefts replaced Brooks, and the group continued to play live.
-That’s why it come in the best Female rock bands list.
+That’s why it comes in the best Female rock bands list.

 3 – Pussy Riot

 Pussy Riot is a Russian feminist protest punk rock and performance art group based in Moscow.
 Organized in August 2011, it has had a variable membership of about 11 women ranging in age from about 20 to 33 (as of 2012).